-Open the Template Library by clicking the Templates (folder) icon in the builder toolbar.
+Open the Template Library by clicking the Templates (folder) icon in the builder toolbar or using the CMD / CTRL + SHIFT + L keyboard shortcut.
 All of your own templates are located under the “My Templates” tab.
 Browse dozens of pre-designed templates that you can insert with a single click under “Community Templates”.

 Remote Templates allow you to browse templates from any other Bricks installation that you have access to.